Adamant-im/adamant-api-jsclient/docs/guide/websocket.md

   /** Message (chat asset) types to subscribe to. */ assetChatTypes?: number[];

+  /** Transaction direction delivered to handlers.
+Default is `allDirections`. */ direction?: TransactionDirection;

   /** Websocket type: `'wss'` or `'ws'`. `'wss'` is recommended. */ wsType?: WsType;